sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

    The tests are public methods that are named ``test*``.

-   Alternatively, you can use the ``@test`` annotation in a method's docblock to mark it as a test method.
+   Alternatively, you can use the ``PHPUnit\Framework\Attributes\Test`` attribute on a method to mark it as a test method.

 #.

-   Inside the test methods, assertion methods such as ``assertSame()`` (see :ref:`appendixes.assertions`) are used to assert that an actual value matches an expected value.
+   Inside the test methods, assertion methods such as ``assertSame()`` (see :ref:`appendixes.assertions`) are used to assert that an actual value matches an expected value, for instance.

 .. code-block:: php
     :caption: Testing array operations with PHPUnit